 This function allows PNE and PN GW to be managed by interaction with Device Management (DM) server.
 The device management of PNE is performed through PN GW.
 PNE MUST deploy DM client for the device management.
 PN GW interacts with DM server.
 For the purose of device management, PN GW may forward DM messages between DM server and PNE or may convert DM messages between DM Server and PNE.
 The examples of device management are firmware update, software update, device capability configuration and so on.

 NOTE 1: How to Interactwith Device Management server is out of CPNS scope.

-NOTE 2: Device Management follows the specification of [DM-AD].
+NOTE 2: .